german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---

-Let's make the program even smarter by taking the name from user input!
-We can do this with the help of another friendly *Ruby method* called ```gets```
+Let's make the program even smarter by taking the name from *user input* (this means the user will be prompted to type in the user's name).
+We can do this with the help of another friendly *Ruby method* called ```gets```.

 ---
 # What does the ```gets``` method do?

-* The ```gets``` method prompts the user to type in text, and saves all text the user types until they hit the Enter key
+* The ```gets``` method prompts the user to type in text, and stores all text the user types until they hit the Enter key
 * Once the ```gets``` method has finished running, it *returns* a string as its result
 * You can then store the resulting string into a variable
 * The ```gets``` method is part of Ruby's system library
 ---
 # Gets vs Puts

 * While the puts method simply performs an operation (print to screen), the ```gets``` method both performs an operation (takes input from screen) *and* returns a result (the string the user typed).
 * As it turns out, ```puts``` actually returns as well, but it just returns nothing (the concept of 'nothing' is represented as Nil in Ruby)
 * We don't *have* to save the result of method calls into variables.
 We can just ignore the result.

----

-## All methods will:

-1. Perform an operation
-2. Return a result (which can be nothing / nil)

 ---

 ### survey.rb